 Put simply, riding a motorcycle can be a wonderful experience.
-But when an accident occurs, motorcyclists face a very unique set of circumstances.
+When an accident occurs however, motorcyclists face a unique set of circumstances.
 Because motorcycle riding is so different from driving a car, the causes, injuries, and liability are very different from other kinds of road mishaps.

 - Cars are less likely to see them on the roadway.